Western Wildlife Corridor

 We protect, restore and preserve natural habitat, and provide education to foster connections with nature.

-Protect and Conserve Land
+How do we Protect and Conserve Land?

 Since 1992, Western Wildlife Corridor has been focused on protecting natural greenspace in and near the Ohio River valley between Cincinnati and the Indiana border to the west.
 We do this for a lot of reasons; to protect and preserve habitat for local flora and fauna, to provide opportunities for people to access nature, and to offset and balance the environmental impacts and effects of development around us.
-Western Wildlife Corridor protects over 400 acres of natural habitat
+Western Wildlife Corridor now protects over 400 acres of natural habitat

 Scroll to Top